GeraldIr/xet/README.md

 ```sh
 bump init
 ```
+- Options:
+   - `-g, --global`: Global Mode.
+Creates a `.bump` file in the XDG_CONFIG_HOME folder instead of locally.

-Creates an empty `bump.cfg` if it does not already exist.
+Creates an empty `.bump` if it does not already exist.

-Any bump command will use the bump.cfg file in the immediate directory, the future promises much more.
+Any bump command will use the `.bump` file in the immediate directory, unless the  `-g, --global` flag is set, then the global  `.bump` file will be used instead.

 ```sh
 bump edit
 ```
+- Options:
+   - `-g, --global`: Edit the global `.bump` instead of the local one.

-Opens the `bump.cfg` in your standard editor or nano.
+Opens `.bump` in your standard editor or nano.

 ### Add Entries to Configuration